ibagroup-eu/Visual-Flow-deploy/INSTALL.md

 >
 > Additionally, make sure you use one of the latest [K8s version](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-release-calendar) supported by EKS.

-You can create cluster using following commands:
+You can create a cluster using the following commands:
 ```bash
 # Create EKS Regular cluster (EC2 instance type 'm5.large' with one Node) in us-east-1 region and 1.29 K8s version
 export CLUSTER_NAME=visual-flow